Nah-Shon Burrell

 Nah-Shon Burrell (born February 5, 1990) is an American professional mixed martial artist currently competing in the Middleweight division.
 A professional competitor since 2010, Burrell has competed for Bellator MMA, the Ultimate Fighting Championship (UFC), Strikeforce, Absolute Championship Berkut and the Cage Fury Fighting Championships.

 Background

 Burrell is from the Overbrook neighborhood of Philadelphia, Pennsylvania, and attended Overbrook High School where he competed in football as well as track and field, and was talented.
-Burrell often got into fights and ultimately did not stick with sports as he admits that "did not like taking orders".
+Burrell often got into fights and ultimately did not stick with sports as he admits that he "did not like taking orders".
 However, after Burrell began watching UFC fights, he became motivated to become a mixed martial arts fighter himself.

 Mixed martial arts career

 Early career

 After a 3–2 amateur career, Burrell began his professional MMA career in 2010.
 He fought only for middle Atlantic states organizations.
 With a MMA record of 5–1, he signed with Strikeforce.